mouni-prathi/mouni-prathi.github.io/content/post/Links.md

 ---
-date: 2025-01-01
+date: 2025-04-01
 ---
-Seasoned **Site Reliability Engineer** with a **12-year** track record in IT, focusing on **Data Engineering** workloads and the establishment of **high-performance, reliable environments.** Dedicated to providing customer-focused, lightning-fast reporting to end users through close collaboration with data engineers to optimize **data pipeline executions and ETL/ELT processes.**
+Seasoned **Site Reliability Engineer** offering 12 years of progressive experience within the IT landscape, focusing on **Data Engineering** workloads and the establishment of **high-performance, reliable systems.** Dedicated to providing customer-focused, lightning-fast reporting to end users through close collaboration with data engineers to optimize **data pipeline executions and ETL/ELT processes.**

 ### :gem:  Skills
 - :cloud: [Cloud](/cloud_skills)